tharunk31/TripRouterTSP/README.md

 # TripRouterTSP
 Provides a route for road trip by taking in real world locations.

 Asks for user input for different locations.
 Computes road distances between them using Google DistanceMatrix API.
-Solves a Traveling Salesman Problem using an integer program formulation to get the shortest distance path from a starting location, visiting all locations once, and terminating back at the starting location.
+Solves a Traveling Salesman Problem using an integer program (Miller-Tucker-Zemlin) formulation to get the shortest distance path from a starting location, visiting all locations once, and terminating back at the starting location.

 You would need your Google DistanceMatrix API key and a Gurobi license.